 - Lost wages

 What Documents Or Information Does The Attorney Need And Why?

 At the time of the initial consultation, you will not need every document related to the accident, but if the attorney takes the case, he or she will soon ask for everything you have that is related to the accident to do his or her best to represent you.
 For example, your lawyer will likely ask for photographs and videos (if they exist), estimates of the damage, medical bills, costs for prescriptions, hospital and ambulance bills.
 Please keep all related estimates, repair bills and receipts.

 The more information you are able to give your lawyer, the easier it will be for him to help you recover financial compensation from a personal injury lawsuit.
-At the Frankfort Law Group, we offer a free initial consultation to discuss your case.
+At the Frankfort Law Group, we offer a for initial consultation to discuss your case.
 From our law offices in Frankfort and Oak Lawn, we represent clients throughout Will County and other area Illinois communities.

 You will not owe any attorneys’ fees up front.
 If we win for you, we will collect 33 1/3 percent of any amount recovered, plus costs of the suit.
 Typical costs include filing fees and service fees.
 If we fail to get you money, we collect nothing.